 This is something that I think we’ve all heard be discussed as a point of contention for couples, especially more ambitious ones.
 One or both partners do not feel supported by the other.
 Claims can be: “Your job is more important than me.”
 Or, ” You aren’t here for me.”
 So, get in front of all of that drama and talk about it!
 What does support look like to you?
 And then ask yourself, is that something that I think that I am able or willing to do?
 Asking about your partner’s goals in life is another way to become closer.
 People tend to have plans for many areas of their lives (business, personal relationships, material attainment, etc etc.).
 And knowing and trying to understand that of our spouses (because we already know those things for ourselves, right?
 Just checking…) can save us time and possible anguish.

 Sometimes it can be hard to have certain conversations with your person.
 Here at Unload It Therapy, we understand that.
-Suppose you need some support around areas of communication, you can contact us today for a couples therapy session!
+Suppose you need some support around areas of communication, you can contact us today for couples therapy or marriage counseling session!
 Our Houston-based therapists are highly trained, culturally competent, and empathic.
-Give us a call, text, or email in order to get started today!
+Give us a call to get started today!

 About the Author

 Roma Williams is a Houston-based licensed marriage and family therapist, who is also licensed in the states of Georgia, Florida, and California.
 Her specialties and clinical interests are systems and relationships.
 Roma enjoys working with couples, including LGBTQ+ and those who live in polyamorous relationships.
 As an African American woman, Roma has donated time and efforts to causes championing black women and mental health.
 Roma also enjoys working with individuals on their relationships with themselves and others.
 Being a California native, and moving to the south in her adult years, Roma has had plenty of experiences that have shaped her cultural development both professionally and personally.
-In her spare time, Roma enjoys fashion, all things wine, and traveling.
+Roma enjoys fashion, all things wine, and traveling in her spare time.

 If you are in Houston or in any part of Texas, Georgia, Florida, or California and are ready to work with Roma click here.